calebhskim/smartcar-api/README.md

 ```
 # Notes
 All javascript in `src` is transpiled into a directory called `lib` when `npm test` or `npm start` is run.
 You can optionally run
-`npm run build` to build the `src`.
+`npm run build` to build `src`.
 When running `npm test` all coverage information can be found in the `coverage` directory.
 Occasionally
 when running `npm test` sometimes a couple of the end-to-end tests will timeout.
 Running the tests again should allow all the tests to pass.